 Year 4 curriculum

-Fourth year at Geisinger Commonwealth School of Medicine is focused on the inpatient setting.
-Throughout the fourth year, students participate in a variety of subinternships, as well as several months reserved for electives.
+Fourth year is focused on advanced clinical experiences.
+Throughout the fourth year, students participate in a variety of sub-internships, as well as several months reserved for electives.

 Knowing how you compare to others competing for the same residency program is essential.
 That’s why Geisinger Commonwealth uses the Association of American Medical Colleges’ (AAMC) model of assessing readiness for residency matching, together with our own institutional data, to provide practical counseling services as you plan your application and compare it to those who have successfully matched in your desired specialty.